kaidez/kaidez.github.io/_posts/2017-08-08-state-of-javascript.md

 Using <code>document.getElementById()</code> as main entry point for DOM manipulation exposed developers to the DOM API as a whole.
 And once they saw how they could use this API to manipulate the page, it inspired a burst of creativity.

 This creativity was mostly noticed in things like drop-down menus and animations, but there were some cool DHTML "hacks" for state management.
-Many still in use to this day.
+Many that are still in use to this day.

 The most popular hack was to add a class with a Boolean-type name to an element once JavaScript did something.
 For example: JS could toggle a class on the <code>body</code> tag, telling the browser it was visible: